-The amount of base salary that we actually paid to each of our named executive officers in 2018 can be found in the "Salary" column of the Summary Compensation Table below.
-Note that the amount of base salary that we actually paid to each named executive officer in 2018 is less than the amount shown in the table above because, their base salary increases became effective after January 1, 2018.
+The amount of base salary that we actually paid to each of our named executive officers in 2020 can be found in the "Salary" column of the Summary Compensation Table below.
+Note that the amount of base salary that we actually paid to the named executive officers in 2020 is less than the amount shown in the table above because their base salary increases became effective after January 1, 2020.